motss/fb.me/README.md

 [![codacy-badge]][codacy-url]
 [![inch-badge]][inch-url]

-> This is a [Express][expressjs-url] based middleware that uses Facebook Messenger API, specifically the [Send API][send-api-url] for developing chatbots on Messenger.
-This helps in handling a few tasks:
+> This is an [Express][expressjs-url] app for chatbot development on Facebook Messenger that uses Facebook Messenger API, specifically the [Send API][send-api-url] by providing a set of methods and route handlers to better deal with a few common tasks while developing any kind of typical chatbot:

   1. Handling messages (text, or quick replies)
+  2. Handling messenger profile of chatbots
-  2. Handling postbacks
+  3. Handling postbacks
+  4. Setting messenger code for chatbots
-  3. Verifying the chatbot setup (verifying webhook and whitelisting domains)
+  5. Verifying the chatbot setup (verifying webhook and whitelisting domains)

 ## Table of contents